 The ‘By telephone’ option is here to ensure that people who may not have access to email or internet, people who may require assistance to respond to the questions detailed under ‘In writing’ above, and people who may require assistance to submit a request in writing will have the opportunity to express concerns and will still have access to a takedown process.

-Upon receiving a request to takedown material, AIATSIS will acknowledge the takedown request in writing, provide further information of the process involved, and make an initial assessment of the request.
+Upon receiving a request to takedown material, AIATSIS will acknowledge the takedown request.
+AIATSIS will advise an outcome of an initial assessment within 5 working days of receipt of the request.

 The material may be temporarily removed from the AIATSIS website until a final decision is agreed upon.

 AIATSIS will make all possible efforts to resolve takedown requests quickly and to the satisfaction of all parties, with the following possible outcomes:

 - The material is kept unchanged on the AIATSIS website.